hms-networks/flexy-osisoft-connector/README.md

 ### Transfer certificate to Flexy

-The certificate must be placed somewhere in the /usr directory of the Flexy.
+The file certificate.crt must be placed somewhere in the /usr directory of the Flexy.
 The certificate can be transfered to the Flexy using FTP.
 The "CertificatePath" in ConnectorConfig.json must be updated with the path to where you store the certificate file.
 ```
 // Path to the directory containing your OSIsoft server's certificate
 static String eWONCertificatePath = "/usr/Certificates";